 It may just be this sort of moral compass that sees Labour secure voters’ confidence in May.

 Daisy-Rose Srblin is research fellow at the Fabian Society.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.